Charleston, Illinois: Education

-Charleston is served by Charleston Community Unit School District 1, one of three school districts located in the county of Coles.
-The district itself is composed of six schools: Ashmore Elementary School (PreK-4), Mark Twain Elementary School (PreK and K), Carl Sandburg Elementary School (1-3), Jefferson Elementary School (4-6), Charleston Middle School (7-8), and Charleston High School (9-12).
+Charleston is served by Charleston Community Unit School District 1, one of three school districts located in Coles County.
+The district itself is composed of six schools: Ashmore Elementary School (PreK-4), Mark Twain Elementary School (PreK and K), Carl Sandburg Elementary School (1–3), Jefferson Elementary School (4–6), Charleston Middle School (7–8), and Charleston High School (9–12).

-Eastern Illinois University is a public university in Charleston and has served the community since 1895.

-Lakeview College of Nursing has a campus located in Charleston.
+Eastern Illinois University is a public university in Charleston and has served the community since 1895; and Lakeview College of Nursing has a campus located in Charleston.